When to Drink Pink Salt Water for Maximum Fat Loss & Hydration (Science-Backed Timing Guide 2025)

 Using Regular Table Salt Instead of Himalayan Pink Salt

-Use only genuine Himalayan pink salt for its unique trace minerals.
+When you drink pink salt water, use only genuine Himalayan pink salt for its unique trace minerals.
 Table salt lacks these minerals and is often iodine-processed, reducing benefits.

 Skipping Plain Water Throughout the Day